ropensci/RNeXML/CONTRIBUTING.md

 examples in the documentation.
 Please use `\dontrun` for examples that take more than a few seconds to execute or require an internet connection.

 Likewise, the README.md file in the base directory should not be edited directly.
 This file is created automatically from code that runs the examples shown, helping to ensure that they are functioning as advertised and consistent with the package README vignette.
-Instead, edit the `README.Rmd` source file in `inst/doc/pubs` and run `make` to build the README.
+Instead, edit the `README.Rmd` source file in `manuscripts` and run `make` to build the README.